MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-interaction.md

 To prevent the token for being used for anything else other than a hint, it will be issued as expired.
 The token will be signed, and can be verified using the published Entra ID discovery metadata.

-### Email and upn claims
+### Optional claims from Entra ID

-If a provider needs *upn* or *email* claims for discovery, then you can configure these optional claims for id_token.
+If a provider needs optional claims from Entra ID then you can configure these optional claims for id_token.
 For more information, see [Optional claims](/azure/active-directory/develop/optional-claims).
-If requested, *email* will always be returned.
-If *upn* is requested, it will be returned for user accounts that are members of the directory, but not for guest accounts.

->[!NOTE]
->The email claim isn't guaranteed to be unique and using email in identification or authorization is an anti-pattern.
-Unique claims should be used to link accounts.
-For more information, see [Migrate away from using email claims for user identification or authorization](/entra/identity-platform/migrate-off-email-claim-authorization).

 ### Recommended use of claims
 Microsoft recommends associating accounts on the provider side with the account in Azure AD via the oid and tid claims.
 These two claims are guaranteed to be unique for the account in the tenant.